nanopore-wgs-consortium/NA12878/README.md

 ### Notes on downloading files.

 Files are generously hosted by Amazon Web Services.
 Although available as straight-forward HTTP links, download performance is improved by using the Amazon Web Services <a href="https://aws.amazon.com/cli/">command-line interface</a>.
-Replace `http://s3.amazon.com/nanopore-human-wgs/` with `s3://nanopore-human-wgs` to download.
-For example, to download `rel3-nanopore-wgs-288418386-FAB39088` to the current working directory use the following commands.
+References should be amended to use the `s3://` addressing scheme, i.e. replace `http://s3.amazon.com/nanopore-human-wgs/` with `s3://nanopore-human-wgs` to download.
+For example, to download `rel3-nanopore-wgs-288418386-FAB39088` to the current working directory use the following command.

     aws s3 cp s3://nanopore-human-wgs/rel3-nanopore-wgs-288418386-FAB39088.fastq.gz .